 In fact, neural networks are quite commonly used to study customer behavior and marketing activities, and seem quite promising for the task of automating retail back office processes.
 For example, a neural network can be trained using historical statistical data and publicly available information to calculate the most effective price for particular products, groups, and entire product categories.
 That’s for starters.
 The real stuff comes when prices can be automatically calculated several times throughout the day and immediately displayed on the shelves by staff or with the help of “smart price tags”.
 This is the most efficient way to manage both the stock of goods, especially those with limited shelf life, and keep reasonable margins.

-Another neural network use case is automated stock management.
+Another retail technology use case is automated stock management.
 The system can be customized depending on input data and training settings and configured to ensure minimum stock, maximum profit, and easy replenishment in terms of both schedule and volume.
 Some retailers use neural networks for demand forecasting, and some, like H&M, for assortment planning.

 Increased digital maturity